 Pickleball Rules Singles

 The playable area of the court includes the entire court, excluding the non-volley zone.
 Players can move freely within this area during the game.

-You may also like: Pickleball Training Board
+You may also like: Pickleball Tips

+Pickleball Rules Singles